OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-103.md

 ## Psalm 103:11

 > For as high as the heavens are above the earth,
-> So great is His mercy toward those who revere Him.
+> So great is His mercy toward those who fear Him.

 ## Psalm 103:12